Jeevan200431/SIMPLE_EQUIPMENT_TRACKER/README.md

 -The frontend communicates with the backend using RESTful APIs.
 -Equipment data is stored persistently in a local SQLite database.
--Search and sorting are implemented on the client side to keep backend logic simple.
+-Search are implemented on the client side to keep backend logic simple.
 -The application is stateless and does not require authentication.

 ## Conclusion